Contact Us | Press Office | International | Academy | About Us | Donate

-Our team is made up of Clinical Psychologists, Arts and Music Therapists and a Paediatric Psychiatrist.
-We are all trained to understand how people think, feel and behave.
+Our team is made up of Clinical Psychologists, Arts Therapists (Music and Arts Therapists) and a Paediatric Psychiatrist.
+We are all trained to understand how young people, and their families, think, feel and behave in relation to the young person’s medical condition.
 We work with medical and surgical teams within the hospital, including your child's doctors and nurses and sometimes with other staff teams your child might see (e.g. Speech and Language Therapists and Physiotherapists).

 We are based at Alder Hey Children's Hospital.
 We offer appointments in the main hospital and/or in our outpatient department, not far from the main hospital building.
 When we send you an appointment, we will be sure to include a map of how to find us.

 This section of our website is for YOU, the young people whose healthcare is looked after by medical or surgical teams at Alder Hey.

 One of your teams based at the hospital may have suggested you come and meet with someone from our team.
 Perhaps you are wondering what that might be like.
 Let's answer some questions you might have: